adlnet/xAPI-Spec/xAPI.md

 	</tr>
 	<tr>
 		<td>P3Y</td>
-		<td>Aproximately three years e.g. completion of a qualification.</td>
+		<td>Approximately three years e.g. completion of a qualification.</td>
 	</tr>
 	<tr>
 		<td>P4W</td>
 		<td>Four weeks.
-Not that weeks cannot be combined with other time peroids.
+Note that weeks cannot be combined with other time peroids.
 'P4W1D' is not valid.</td>
 	</tr>
 </table>

-Duration are expected to be presented in the format in which they are recorded.
+Durations are expected to be presented in the format in which they are recorded.
 For example if a duration is tracked in seconds (or fractions of a second) there is no need to convert this to hours, minutes and seconds.

 <a name="partthree"/>